 - 1. Place the router in an open and central location.
 Do not plug the power adapter into the router. - 2.
 Turn the power off on your modem.
 If there is no on/off switch, then unplug the modem's power adapter.
 Shut down your computer. - 3.
 Unplug the Ethernet cable (that connects your computer to your modem) from your computer and place it into the Internet port on the router. - 4.
 Plug an Ethernet cable into one of the four LAN ports on the router.
 Plug the other end into the Ethernet port on your computer. - 5.
 Turn on or plug in your modem.
 Wait for the modem to boot (about 30 seconds). - 6.
 Plug the power adapter to the router and connect to an outlet or power strip.
 Wait about 30 seconds for the router to boot. - 7.
 Turn on your computer. - 8.
-Verify the link lights on the router.
-The power light, Internet light, and the LAN light (the port that your computer is plugged into) should be lit.
-If not, make sure your computer, modem, and router are powered on and verify the cable connections are correct.
+Refer to page 15 to configure your router.